SwiftUI Animation Techniques

 }

-The value parameter is crucial for performance and control.
-It tells SwiftUI exactly when to trigger the animation:
+The value parameter does most of the heavy lifting for performance.
+It tells SwiftUI exactly when to run animation work:

 // Only animates when 'scale' changes